Bala5667/Deploy-a-Web-Application-using-AWS-EC2-RDS/README.md

 •	Click Create Database and wait for the status to become Available.

 •	Connect to EC2 Using PuTTY
-•	Download and install PuTTY.
-•	Convert the .pem key file to .ppk using PuTTYgen.

 •	Open PuTTY:
-o	Enter EC2 Public IP under Host Name. o	Under SSH → Auth, upload the private key (.ppk).
+o	Enter EC2 Public IP under Host Name.
-•	Click Open and login as ubuntu (for Ubuntu) or ec2-user (for Amazon Linux 2).

 Install MySQL and Connect to the RDS Database

 Update System